Rules and regulations

 Lake Minnewanka is the only waterbody in Banff National Park where boats with motors, both gas and electric are allowed.
 There is an unloading ramp and parking area for boats and trailers.
 There are no public boat docks in the park.

-- Or call to find out the locations of provincial inspection stations:
+- For more information on the locations of provincial inspection stations:

 Alberta: 1-855-336-2628 (BOAT)

 Visitors and residents launching non-motorized watercraft such as canoes, kayaks, paddleboards, inflatables, and water related gear are required to clean, drain and dry their equipment and obtain a self-certification permit.